-If your absence does not require substitute coverage-Notify your supervisor, office manager, department director, or other designated department employee as soon as possible on the day of your absence.
+Reporting Absences-Notify your supervisor, office manager, department director, or other designated department employee as soon as possible regarding your upcoming absence.
 If it is impossible for you to notify the District of your absence, a family member or friend may do so for you.
-Your supervisor should be notified daily if your absence continues unless you are granted an authorized leave.
-In addition, you must enter your absence in the Absence Management System (AESOP) at www.aesoponline.com or by calling (800) 942-3767.
+Your supervisor should be notified daily if your absence continues unless you are granted an authorized leave from the Human Resources Department.
+In addition, you must enter your absence in the Frontline Absence Management System (formerly AESOP) at www.absence.frontlineeducation.com.
+You will be able to customize your absence to note if a substitute is required or not for your position.